101 Tips in Selling Your Comic Book Collection

 - Sell on Amazon (to people who read)

 - Sell on eBay

 - Auction sites

-- Selling on escrow services or a broker
+- Sell using an escrow services or a broker

 - Delivery options

 - Know your comic books like a pro

 - Develop a strong reputation